 - What are the problems with starting a business abroad?

 - How an umbrella company working abroad can help?

 International Umbrella Company Definition

-An umbrella company employs professionals who perform work on temporary contracts, usually through a recruitment agency.
+An international umbrella company employs professionals who perform work on temporary contracts, usually through a recruitment agency.
 Recruitment agencies typically prefer to issue contracts to limited companies because their liability is reduced.